TRAILS Recreation is for EveryBODY!

 Would you like support finding recreational opportunities or getting involved in your community?
 We do that!
 Make an appointment to speak with a recreation specialist who will assist you in becoming involved in activities that are meaningful to you.

 We rent equipment that supports our community members with physical disabilities to recreate in our area.
-If you are interested in equipment please contact TRAILS two weeks in advance.
-Here is a list of our available equipment: Kili-cart, all terrain wheelchairs, sit-ski, hocky sledge (for seated ice hockey).
+If you are interested in equipment, please contact TRAILS 2 weeks in advance.
+Here is a list of our available equipment: Kili-cart, all terrain wheelchairs, sit-ski, hocky sledge (for seated skating and ice hockey).
 We also have camping and recreating gear available for rental in certain circumstance: tents, fishing poles, waders.

 Horseback riding at Alaska Horsemen in Cooper Landing (http://alaskahorsemen.com/)